learningequality/ricecooker/docs/files.md

 You can also get subtitles using `YouTubeSubtitleFile` which takes a `youtube_id` and youtube `language` code (may be different from internal language codes).
+Use the helper method `is_youtube_subtitle_file_supported_language` to test if a given youtube language code is supported by `YouTubeSubtitleFile` and skip the ones that are not currently supported.
+Please let the LE content team know when you run into language codes that are not supported so we can add them.